elastic/eui/wiki/eui-documentation-site.md

 ## Documenting existing components with new examples

 - [ ] Locate the desired component directory in `src-docs/src/views` and define new examples which demonstrate the component and describe its role from a UI perspective.
 File names should follow the `{component}_{example name}.tsx` naming structure (i.e. `accordion_isLoading.tsx`).
 - [ ] Locate the `example` file in the directory.
-It should be named `{component name}_example.js`.
+It should be named `{component}_example.js`.
 Configure the new example component by importing it, adding new code snippets, and creating a new entry in the documentation object.
 To learn more about the configuration for `example.js`, see [creating the component example file](#creating-the-component-example-file) below.

 ## Creating the component `example` file